 The 24-month project substantially increased plant production, provided “value added” products capability, reduced energy and operating costs, and improved efficiency of production—all without interrupting existing plant production.
-Additionally, Shambaugh and Son performed the following:
+Additionally, Shambaugh achieved the following:

 - Improved production flexibility through new product transfer systems.

 - Maximized condensing capacity with installation of 2 new MVR preconcentrators to improve thermal efficiency and increase infeed capacity by more than 50%.

 - Maximized drying capacity with installation of a new spray dryer capable of producing NFDM, WMP, and agglomerated powders with minimum NOx levels in powder.

 - Modification and redesign of the existing plant process flow to achieve an increase of 100% in plant milk powder production capacity.